pkurremula/cloud-recipes/helm/env-go/src/README.md

 This is a recipe that shows how environment variables are injected to the container.

+**Change the image prefix to a different location where you have write access (ie. something different from cybersamx)**.

 ## Setup

 ### Local Build and Run